Fra Fee

-Francis Martin "Fra" Fee (born 20 May 1987) is an Irish actor and singer.
-He is known for portraying Courfeyrac in Tom Hooper's film adaptation of Les Misérables.
-He portrayed the role of Michael Carney in Jez Butterworth's The Ferryman at the Royal Court Theatre, West End and Broadway directed by Sam Mendes, for which he won the 2018 WhatsOnStage Award for Best Supporting Actor in a Play.
-In 2021 he played Kazi in the Disney+ series Hawkeye, set in the Marvel Cinematic Universe.
+Fra Fee (born 20 May 1987) is a Northern Irish actor and singer.
+He is best known for playing Courfeyrac in Tom Hooper's 2012 film adaptation of Les Misérables, and for his role as Kazi in the Disney+ series Hawkeye, which is set in the Marvel Cinematic Universe.
+Fee also played the role of Michael Carney in Jez Butterworth's The Ferryman at the Royal Court Theatre, West End, and Broadway, directed by Sam Mendes.
+For his performance, he won the 2018 WhatsOnStage Award for Best Supporting Actor in a Play.

 Background

-Fee, born in Dungannon, County Tyrone, Northern Ireland and raised in rural Killyman, attended school at St Patrick's Academy, Dungannon, performed regularly with Bardic Theatre in his early days before taking up music at the University of Manchester.
-He subsequently studied at the Royal Academy of Music, graduating in 2009.
-In 2014 Fee was made an Associate of the Royal Academy of Music.
+Fee, who was born in Dungannon, County Tyrone, Northern Ireland, and raised in rural Killyman, attended St Patrick's Academy in Dungannon for his schooling.
+He began performing regularly with Bardic Theatre in his early days before pursuing music at the University of Manchester.
+Fee later went on to study at the Royal Academy of Music, where he graduated in 2009.
+In 2014, he was honoured as an Associate of the Royal Academy of Music.